 My name is Stephen Kneale.
-I am married to Rachel and have two children, Clement and Aurélie.
+I am married to Rachel and have two children.
 I am the pastor at Oldham Bethel Church, an FIEC church in the Greater Manchester area of the UK which is also affiliated to the North West Partnership.

-I hold qualifications in History & Politics (BA, University of Liverpool), Religious Studies & Philosophy (PGCE, Edge Hill University) and Theology (MA, Kings Evangelical Divinity School acc.
-University of Wales: Trinity St David).
+I hold qualifications in History & Politics (BA, University of Liverpool), Religious Studies & Philosophy (PGCE, Edge Hill University) and Theology (MA, Kings Evangelical Divinity School).

 My theological convictions can be described as Modern Reformed Evangelical.
 I hold to the doctrines of grace, credo-baptism (significantly informed by my Grace Baptist/strict & particular baptist background) and subscribe to the traditional tenets of Evangelicalism.

-My political convictions can be described as left-leaning.
+My political convictions can be described as Democratic Socialist and are largely in line with the Calvinistic Socialist tradition (particularly the Welsh and Scottish forms).
 I favour public ownership, wealth distribution and a regulated economy.
 I believe in fairness in the markets and freedom for the individual.